Pedogenesis is the process of soil creation.

 • 1,000 - 100,000 protozoa

 One soil microorganism in particular, Mycobacterium vaccae, has recently been found capable of uplifting your mood!
+This particular microorganism is absorbed through tiny cuts and is inhaled on dust particles, as we garden.
+Once inside, these microorganisms cause a chemical reaction similar to the effects of prozac.
 Most gardeners claim that gardening is their therapy.
 Ends up, they were right!

 Gardens may look peaceful and calm, but there’s really a lot going on, especially at the level of atoms and molecules.
 Don’t let this freak you out or chase you away.
 It’s actually pretty amazing.